petermonky/minecraft-peggle/Peggle/Documentation/DeveloperGuide.md

 ![](https://i.imgur.com/GC9zWZr.png)

 On start up, the application creates a level designer view that operates on its view model to load the data.
-The level designer view modedl first loads the data from the device's local document directory via the data manager, and converts the received array of levels to a set and passes it to the level list view model.
+The level designer view model first loads the data from the device's local document directory via the data manager, and converts the parsed array of levels to a set and passes it to the level list view model.
 This is possible as the level designer view model internally contains a direct reference to the level list view model.
 From this point forward, the user is able to view that the levels have correctly been loaded by clicking into the level list view.

 #### Tap peg palette button